Skip to content

 When someone is no longer able to manage their finances a social work practitioner can make an application.
 This is made to the Cornwall Council Appointee and Deputyship Service.

-Appointeeship is granted by the Department for Work and Pensions (DWP) upon application by the Council.
+Appointeeship is granted by the Department for Work and Pensions (DWP) when Cornwall Council makes an application.

 We will then act as Corporate Appointee by collecting a person’s state benefits and making payments from these monies.
 These payments may be for: